d-qn/heatbarWithRHighcharts/README.md

 ## Introduction

 This document describes the procedure to create an interactive a heatmap-barchart ("heatbar"?) from R. You can a see screenshot under.
-The interactive examples of such graphic can be seen here:
+The interactive examples of such graphic is available here: XXXXX

 ![heatbar screenshot](heatbar_screenshot.png)